-- Using a combination of barrier materials can offer improved chemical resistance. - Multiple CM layers may improve long-term durability. - CMs may provide protection against a broad range of chemicals. - CMs can provide greater protection and improve installation times using thinner mil systems.
+- Using a combination of barrier materials can offer improved chemical resistance. - Multiple layers may improve long-term durability. - CMs may provide protection against a broad range of chemicals. - CMs can provide greater protection and improve installation times using thinner mil systems. - CMs can be combined with ALMs.
+Combined systems can offer a high level of protection from chemical diffusion.